marketsupreme/Godbot/README.md

 # Godbot
-A new music-bot for discord, featuring the new button functionality.
-No more command driven bots when you have buttons!
+A new music-bot for discord that utilizes Discord's new button functionality.
+Also works with commands.

-## Commands - Use ! in your channel of choice as the default command script.
+## 1. Commands - Use ! in your channel of choice as the default command script.

-### 1. Play
+### a.
+Play
     !p, !play
 play takes youtube and soundcloud links, or strings that will default search youtube and provide 5 results.
 #### Example